mrborges23/micphy2021/registration.md

 <br>

 **Motivation letter to attend the workshop**
-* Explain the reasons why you want to participate in the workshop.
+* Please explain how topics covered in the workshop are relevant for your research.
-* Preference will be given to participants that are currently performing phylogenomic analysis in real data.
+* Preference will be given to participants that are currently performing phylogenomic analysis.
 * Limit: 2000 characters.